 The International Theologate in Fribourg, Germany was part of Dr Murphy’s new deal for the Irish Province, bringing some of the future teachers etc. into contact with European thought & the Representatives of the other Provinces of the Congregation.
 There were in fact Representatives from Poland, the USA, Switzerland also France as well as the Irish; it was advantageous for young Irish students to study there for their Licentiate & Doctorate.

 Rev. Fr.
 John Joe

 While a student at Blackrock College he was elected Prefect for the years 1934 – 36 where he was commended for his ‘considerable talent for controlling young boys and men, he showed judgement and skill in all the arts of a school-master during his period of work as a prefect.
 Good humour and energy, especially in training rugby teams, were part of his gift.’

-The people he served appreciated his hard work on their behalf and his kind heart, and his confrères found in him a good neighbour and an entertaining companion.
+The people he served appreciated his hard work on their behalf also his kind heart.
+His confrères found in him a good neighbour and an entertaining companion.